 When we have no prediction and no response we cannot have happiness and thus no freedom.

 Any kind of limit or restriction put upon us is felt as a lack of freedom.
 Many of us can accept what is happening right now as appropriate measures for a very difficult, uncertain, and unique situation.
 We may accept the measure that limits what we can do, and by accepting them as necessary, we are acting with personal responsibility for our well-being and that of everyone else.

 Certainly, this act of personal responsibility, recognizing that we are all in this together makes our choice to curtail our freedom less reactive.
 But that doesn’t mean we will necessarily be happy about it, and I think this is something that many of us are feeling and deeply struggling with.

 Because right now, I need to help myself.
 I have been struggling emotionally, dealing with my worries — a lack of prediction and response.
 The last few days when I have gone out for a walk, not walking too close to anyone else, seeing how few people are out, how few vehicles are on the road, noticing how many businesses are “Closed until…” and how utterly quiet it is, I fight back tears of not knowing how else to respond to what I am seeing, what I know others are feeling, and feeling helpless to find solutions.

-If you’re feeling anything like what I’ve described in today’s episode and would like to discover a set of strategies to create more certainty and trust in this time of social distancing, isolation, and economic uncertainty during the Covid-19 Pandemic I invite you to try my mini-coaching program, “What’s Out of Your Control?“
+If you’re feeling anything like what I’ve described in today’s episode and would like to discover a set of strategies to create more certainty and trust in this time of social distancing, isolation, and economic uncertainty during the Covid-19 Pandemic I invite you to complete my coaching exercise, "What’s Out of Your Control, Right Now?"